-As of January 2019, Colorado has issued 41,796 individual licenses in the marijuana industry, including 1,637 business owners.
+As of April 2020, Colorado has issued 40,267 individual licenses in the marijuana industry, as well as 1,686 business owners licenses.

 According to estimations from the Marijuana Policy Group, one active license equates to 0.467 full-time equivalent positions.
-That means Colorado’s cannabis industry employees about 19,518 full-time equivalent staff.
+That would suggest Colorado’s cannabis industry employs about 19,592 full-time equivalent staff.

 In addition to direct employment, the marijuana sector also has created jobs in other sectors that support the industry.
 A 2016 report from the Marijuana Policy Group estimated that ancillary jobs including “security guards, construction and HVAC specialists, consulting, legal, and advisory services, and other business services” equaled about 23 percent of direct cannabis industry jobs in Colorado.